 Executive Dean, Faculty of Medicine and Health Sciences

-With the vision of being a world class university health sciences centre, integrating clinical care, learning and research to improve lives, the Macquarie University Health Sciences Centre incorporates the Faculty of Medicine and Health Sciences, Macquarie University Hospital and Macquarie University Clinical Associates (MUCA).
+With the vision of being a world class university health sciences centre, integrating clinical care, learning and research to improve lives, the MQ Health incorporates the Faculty of Medicine and Health Sciences, Macquarie University Hospital and Macquarie University Clinical Associates (MUCA).

 Macquarie University Hospital is Australia’s first and only private, not-for-profit teaching hospital on a university campus.
 Visit the Macquarie University Hospital website